 America has millions upon millions of millionaires.
-In fact, in 2017, almost 15.4 million Americans had millionaire status.
+In fact, in 2019, over 18.6 million Americans had millionaire status.
 That's about one millionaire for every 20 people in the U.S.1 So jobs that make a lot of money for the people who have them certainly do exist.
 And you can learn proven wealth-generating habits that will maximize and multiply the rewards of what you earn from your career.

 When you get right down to it, the formula for becoming financially independent is pretty simple—as long as you're patient.
 It doesn't require magic, divine luck, or secret wisdom.
 It is simply this: Earn a good income, spend less than you make, and put the rest of your money into smart long-term investments.